AbdiMusse/HCI-MuseumEventApplication/README.md

 Abdi-rahman Musse

 HOW TO START THIS PROJECT:

 You will need to downlaod and install Visual Studio.
-Once that is done, simply click on MuseumEventApplication.sln to start the application.
+Once that is done, downlaod the repository.
+After that, simply click on MuseumEventApplication.sln to start the application.

 DATE:
 07/01/2018